 Everyone at Hope was so nice and compassionate.
 Strangers I met in the lobby consoled me.
 You knew everyone who stepped through Hope's doors loved animals.

 At Hope Veterinary Specialists, we provide 24-hour emergency and critical care 7 days a week, along with a variety of board certified specialists to help your pet with all of his or her healthcare needs.
-From cardiology to dermatology, internal medicine to radiology, and surgery to oncology, we have the skilled doctors and experienced nurses you need to put your mind at ease—and your pets in the best possible hands.
+From anesthesiology to cardiology, dermatology to internal medicine, neurology to radiology, and surgery to oncology, we have the skilled doctors and experienced nurses you need to put your mind at ease—and your pets in the best possible hands.

 If you are unsure whether your pet has an emergency, please do not hesitate to call and speak to a member of our team.